ISISComputingGroup/ibex_developers_manual/Upgrade-ISISICP.md

       cd c:\LabVIEW Modules\dae
       update_inst.cmd
    ```
   This can take a while (several minutes).
 You will get various messages.
 The following are OK:
-1. access denied messages for `ss.ini`
+    * access denied messages for `ss.ini`
-1. If it can't replace the file `isisicp_extMC.dll` as it is open
+    * If it can't replace the file `isisicp_extMC.dll` as it is open
-1. messages about establishing working folders for projects
+    * messages about establishing working folders for projects

-Run again from the same directory (you need to do `cd ..` to get back to the dae directory).
+1. Run again from the same directory (you need to do `cd ..` to get back to the dae directory).
 It should be quicker this time

-As printed to screen at the end of script, open a command terminal as administrator (gamekeeper) and run
+1. As printed to screen at the end of script, open a command terminal as administrator (gamekeeper) and run
    ```
    cd "c:\labview modules\dae"
    register_programs.cmd
    ```

-Now delete `c:\data\selog.*` (.sq3 .sq3-shm and .sh3-wal files)
+1. Now delete `c:\data\selog.*` (.sq3 .sq3-shm and .sh3-wal files)
+1. Finally run journal parser installation

+# Example log
 The following is a log from update_inst going OK
 ```
 C:\LabVIEW Modules\dae>update_inst.cmd